benrudolph/bitbybit/source/_posts/2015-04-14-chicago-crime.md

 ---

-We've established that the arrest ratio for CSA reports is at the very least odd, if not mind boggling.
+We've established that the arrest rate for CSA reports is at the very least odd, if not mind boggling.
 Let's look at a more complete picture of this, from the point of an assault, until the time the assailant is put behind bars.
-Thus far, this article has focused on arrest ratio because the city of Chicago has solid data about it.
+Thus far, this article has focused on arrest rate because the city of Chicago has solid data about it.
 But this is only a small piece of the much larger picture to hold an assailant responsible for his/her crime.
 Tracy Siska, who works at an organization called The Chicago Justice project, has become very familiar with the Chicago criminal justice system.
 He knows the weaknesses in the system and has written up an excellent report about it [here](http://www.chicagojustice.org/research/long-form-reports/felony-sex-crime-case-processing-report-analysis-recommendations/CJP_Felony_Sex_Crime_Case_Processing_Report_Analys.pdf).
 In the most basic terms, the process looks something like this:

 1. Victim is assaulted
 2. Victim decides whether to report the crime